harrybarclay19/prospex-assignment/site/content/about/_index.md

       Potential - Equip young people to build their potential.
       Positive Living - Be it the food they eat or the way they communicate with their peers, we believe in creating a healthy lifestyle for our young people.
     imageUrl: "/img/about-direct-sourcing.jpg"
-  - heading: "We aim to provide support for 21-24 as they transition out of our care.
+  - heading: "We aim to provide support for 21-24 year olds as they transition out of our care.
 This is not attached to any grant or funding and is undertaken as a voluntary in staff members’ own time."
     imageUrl: "/img/canoeing.jpg"
 ---